 With Nabataean tombs carved into rocky outcrops across a vast desert, AlUla sits approximately 423 miles north of Jeddah on the historic incense route.
 It is home to Al-Hijr, Saudi Arabia’s first UNESCO World Heritage site, which was inscribed in 2008.

 In 2021, the government unveiled a $15 billion plan to turn the ancient city into an international arts and culture hub.
 Change is already evident: The hotel Habitas AlUla and Habitas’s nearby caravans blend into an ochre valley studded with contemporary art installations; the Banyan Tree AlUla also debuted in late 2022 near the Maraya concert hall.
-Three additional resorts from Aman will launch in the AlUla area in 2023, including a tented camp and a “ranch-style” property.
+Three additional resorts from Aman will launch in the AlUla area from 2025-2027, including a tented camp and a “ranch-style” property.